 Learn to Speak Gaelic

 Celebrate the country’s language by learning to speak it yourself!
-Get involved with Conradh na Gaeilge (the Gaelic League), which represents the Irish-speaking community and promotes the Irish language throughout the country and world.
+If you are studying abroad in Ireland, get involved with Conradh na Gaeilge (the Gaelic League), which represents the Irish-speaking community and promotes the Irish language throughout the country and world.
 Sign up for one of the center’s 10-week courses in Gaelic, including beginner and refresher programs, or simply visit the center to learn more about Ireland’s language revival.

 Catch a Game at Croke Park

-The principal stadium and headquarters of the Gaelic Athletic Association, Croke Park is the perfect place to discover and enjoy Irish sports.
+The principal stadium and headquarters of the Gaelic Athletic Association, Croke Park is the perfect place to discover and enjoy Irish sports during a study abroad program in Ireland.
 See traditional Irish games in action, such as hurling, Gaelic football, and rounders, and cheer on Ireland’s national football and rugby teams to victory.
 For the true sports fan, tour the stadium’s museum to find out more about both the history of Gaelic games and Ireland’s greatest athletes.

 Celebrate Ireland’s Music and Dance Heritage